 What is Milanote's free tier limit?

 Milanote's free tier allows unlimited boards but limits total content to 100 notes, images, or links across all boards combined.
-Additionally, users can only upload 10 files on the free tier.
+On top of that, users can only upload 10 files on the free tier.
 This makes Milanote's free tier restrictive for moodboards or image-heavy work.

 Is Storyflow's free tier really unlimited?

 Yes.
 Storyflow's free tier has no limits on boards, projects, cards, or content.
-The only paid features are AI-powered capabilities.
+The paid upgrades are increased AI usage and the full 200+ blueprint library; file uploads are capped at 20 on free.
 The canvas functionality is completely free with no time limits or trial expirations.

 What is the difference between mind mapping and concept mapping?